How does self-service password reset writeback work in Azure Active Directory?

 Passwords aren't written back in any of the following situations:

 - Unsupported end-user operations

 - Any end user resetting their own password by using PowerShell version 1, version 2, or the Microsoft Graph API.

 - Unsupported administrator operations

-- Any administrator-initiated end-user password reset from PowerShell version 1, version 2, or the Microsoft Graph API (the Microsoft Graph API beta is supported).
+- Any administrator-initiated end-user password reset from PowerShell version 1, or version 2.

 - Any administrator-initiated end-user password reset from the Microsoft 365 admin center.